osaosemwen/hellocloud/README.md

-# hellowhale
+# HelloCloud
-Simple Docker Demo App
+This is a Simple Docker Demo App